cds-snc/covid-alert-portal/README.md

 ## Local development

 This section describes how to get the project running on your local device.
-You can alternatively [run it using docker-compose](#running-using-docker-compose) which will include all required dependencies and services and may be a simpler setup depending on your preference and experience.
+You can alternatively [run using docker-compose](#running-using-docker-compose) which will include all required dependencies and services and may be a simpler setup depending on your preference and experience.

 ### External dependencies